Vocational Nursing Application Process: Evening & Weekend Track

 - Information Session post test confirmation email, signed

-- Eligibility – BON Licensure Requirements (page 3 of the Vocational Nursing Program Application)
+- Eligibility Form (Upload a signed and dated copy of page 3 of the Vocational Nursing Program Application)

 - Documents are approved when you receive a green check next to the requirement.
 All items must be approved in CastleBranch before your application will be accepted.